Teaching Fellow, School Government and Int'national Affairs

 You should provide details of 3 referees and the details of your current line manager so that we may seek an employment reference (if they are not listed as an academic referee).

 We shall seek references during the application process.
 Unless in the case of very early career candidates, referees should not (if possible) include your PhD supervisor(s) and include references from a University other than your own.

 We would ask that you alert your referees to this application as soon as possible so that we can quickly obtain references.
 If you do not wish (some or all) of your referees to be approached during the recruitment process; you must clearly indicate this to us at the time of your application.

 References sought for candidates may be made available to the panel during the shortlisting process.

 We will seek a reference from your current line-manager if we make you an offer of employment (albeit you may have also nominated your line manager as an academic referee).
 Please clearly indicate on the application form which referee is your current line-manager and indicate if we should only approach them once an offer has been made.

 We will notify you on the status of your application at various points throughout the selection process, via automated emails from our e-recruitment system.
 Please check your spam/junk folder periodically to ensure you receive all emails.

 The assessment for the post will include a presentation on your approach to teaching a specific module (details provided to shortlisted candidates) and a panel interview.
-Shortlisted candidates will be invited for interview and assessment on or around November.
+Shortlisted candidates will be invited for interview and assessment in November.